Master-Data-Management-and-Curation/Scientific-Programming-Environment/lecture/jupyter.md

 # Jupyter lab installation

-Prerequisites: have a port forwarding working from your VM to your laptop.
+Prerequisites: have a port forwarding working from your VM to your laptop with a proper config file.

 ## Create virtual environment